sagemathinc/viz/README.md

 Also, watch [this amazing 15 minute talk by the creator of vis](https://youtu.be/y41MyOrPt8Q) ([demo](https://asciinema.org/a/PxFKNGvklhbP5sxjEXafIxY2Y)), which emphasizes how to use multiple cursors and how selection is aware of the document structure:

 **Name:** I've renamed it `viz` instead of `vis`, because on macOS there is already a standard program `/usr/bin/vis` that "display non\-printable characters in a visual format", and related vis functionality in the standard lib \(`man 3 vis`\), which has nothing to do with this editor.
-It's confusing.
-The name  `viz` also fits with the "z" theme of the [Zython project](https://zython.org/), which is the motivation for this editor.
+It's confusing to me.
+Also, this helps separate any changes I make here from the official "vis", since I might end up

 ## Build instructions